OSGeo/gdal/gdal/doc/source/drivers/vector/csv.rst

 -  **STRING_QUOTING**\ =IF_NEEDED/IF_AMBIGUOUS/ALWAYS (Starting with
    GDAL 2.3): whether to double-quote strings.
 IF_AMBIGUOUS means that string values that look like numbers will be quoted (it also implies IF_NEEDED).
-Defaults to IF_AMBIGUOUS (behaviour in older versions was IF_NEEDED)
+Defaults to IF_AMBIGUOUS (behavior in older versions was IF_NEEDED)

 Configuration options (set with "--config key value" on command line